bshurikan/Beni-BandcampPlayer/README.md

 **"Player not responding or sluggish"**
 - Check your internet connection
-- Verify the Bandcamp URL is valid and accessible
+- Verify the Bandcamp URL is valid and accessible (sometimes artists remove access to an album or redirect it), check the album page to make sure its still there, remove the url and readd it.
-- Try refreshing the page
+- Try refreshing the URL or switching to another URL.
 - VPNs, proxies, or ISP “secure connection” features can block or slow the CDN requests used to fetch artwork and metadata.
-Try turning these off or switching to a faster VPN location.
+Try turning these off or switching to a faster VPN location or Split tunnel and exclude the app.
-- Antivirus software with HTTPS/SSL scanning (Kaspersky, ESET, Dr.Web, etc.) may interfere with image requests — temporarily disable these features to test.If it helps, whitelist BandcampDownloader.exe and bandcamp.com.
+- Antivirus software with HTTPS/SSL scanning (Kaspersky, ESET, Dr.Web, etc.) may interfere with image requests — temporarily disable these features to test.
+If it helps, whitelist the app and bandcamp.com.
 - Bad DNS routing can also cause slow or missing images.
 Switching to 1.1.1.1, 8.8.8.8, or 9.9.9.9 may help.

 **"Playlist not saving"**
 - Check that the Playlists folder exists in the app directory
 - Verify write permissions for the app directory

-**Global Keyboard Shortcuts not working**
-- Global keyboard shortcuts require ([Autohotkey v2](https://www.autohotkey.com/v2/) to be installed and the included `bandcamp_player_hotkeys.ahk` script to be running.
-- Try restarting the application

 ## Credits & Inspiration